PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ## Creating our A/B test

 Our A/B test compares these two pages to see which drives more button clicks.
-To do this, we go to the [experiment tab](https://app.posthog.com/experiments) in PostHog and click "New experiment."
+To do this, we go to the [experiment tab](https://app.posthog.com/experiments) (our name for A/B tests) in PostHog and click "New experiment."
 Name your experiment and feature flag key (like `main-redirect`), set your experiment goal to `main_button_clicked`, and click "Save as draft."

 ![A/B test set up](../images/tutorials/redirect-testing/test.png)